vrhax/MotionEyeOS-ToD/README.md

 I added a GPIO header to my Raspberry PI Zero for the aforemenitoned sensor.

 Once you've added your sensor, log into your MotionEyeOS device, and cd to /data.

-I created a directory: /data/ToD, to store the state file.
+I created a directory, /data/ToD, to store the state file.
+Should you wish to use a different state directory, you'll need to modify the script to reflect that.
+Otherwise, this script will repeatedly update/restart the MotionEyeOS server.

 The python script will set the initial state to "", which ensures the correct configuration will be copied on your first run.

-Place the ToD.py script in /data/Tod.py.
+Place the script in /data/ToD.py.

 You also need to create the following files: